Seldom: An Anonymity Network with Selective Deanonymization: Security Discussion

+A potential protocol-based attack arises from the possible collusion between a CA and an entry relay.
+Here, the malicious entities could create a fictional client with any IP address that is certified by the CA. If the circuit is then deanonymized for some reason, \eg suspicious activities by the fictional client, the deanonymization process reveals the fake IP address.
+In this case, a powerful adversary could thus use \name to incriminate any person browsing the Internet.
+However, such incrimination would also be possible with other means by such adversaries.
+Most importantly, \name only removes anonymity and gives \acp{LEA} hints for further investigations.
+IP addresses, allegedly used for illegal activities with \name or on other platforms, need to be supported by further evidence, as has been concluded by several courts~\cite{ipruling1,ipruling2,ipruling3}.
+Thus, such collusion by powerful entities does not yield them capabilities they would not have without the existence of \name.

-\subsection{Collusion Within the Consortium}
+\subsubsection{Collusion Within the Consortium}

-To ensure that the risk of being covertly deanonymized in \name through collusion of a majority of consortium members and an exit relay is comparable to those in Tor, we assemble consortia accordingly.
-Here, it is important to recall that Tor does not fully protect the anonymity of its users, but only decreases the chances that an attacker can learn a client's identity~\cite{tor-blog}.
-One attack to deanonymize a client in Tor is through the collusion of the three relays composing a circuit.
+To ensure that the risk of being covertly deanonymized in \name through collusion of a majority of consortium members and an exit relay is comparable to Tor, the consortium must be assembled accordingly.
+Here, it is important to recall that Tor does not fully protect the anonymity of its users but only decreases the chances that an attacker can learn a client's identity~\cite{tor-blog}.
+One attack to deanonymize a client in Tor is through the collusion of the three relays that make up a client's circuit.
 Thus, \name's deanonymizations should be more resilient to collusions than collusion of three randomly selected relays.
-As the exit relay is involved in the deanonymization, we can remove it from the equation.
+As the exit relay is involved in the deanonymization attack in Tor and \name, we can remove it from the equation.

 Hence, we compare the risk of collusion in \name's consortium to the risk of collusion of two randomly selected relays.
-There are multiple reasons why \name's consortium is significantly less likely to collude than these two relays: While relays can be deployed by anyone en masse, the identities of the consortium members are publicly known.
+There are multiple reasons why \name's consortium is significantly less likely to collude than these two relays: while anyone can deploy massive numbers of relays, the identities of the consortium members are publicly known.
 Specifically, it would be necessary to convince a significant fraction of privacy advocates, \eg some of the directory authorities, and foreign governments to partake in such an attack.
 Even attempting this could result in significant repercussions, which makes a successful collusion attack among the consortium members highly unlikely.
 We also designed \name in such a way that a higher number of members must participate in a decryption than have to accept a deanonymization vote, \ie some disagreeing members have to accept the consensus and cooperate, to further minimize the risk of collusion.